sisungo/experiments/experiments/trustedcell/README.md

  - xattr `security.tc_category` of `/home/somebody/Music` == `-ENODATA`: try fetching from parent;
  - xattr `security.tc_category` of `/home/somebody` == `"user_home"`: return `"user_home"`.

 Kernel APIs are used, in order to avoid TOCTOU vulnerabilities.
-If category's name starts `~`, the category is an Owner-Aware Category.
-Generally, access checks are category-only, however, owners are in consideration if the category is owner-aware.
+Generally, access checks are category-aware-only.
+If the category's name starts `~`, the category is an Owner-Aware Category, which means, when checking access to objects in the category, TrustedCell owners \(`security.tc_owner`\) are also taken into consideration.
 This convention affects caching.

 An userspace host server opens `/sys/kernel/security/trustedcell/host` to handle TrustedCell requests.
 The file can only be opened by one process\(task group\) at the same time and the process must run as `root` when opening the file, for security